-The Long Riders' Guild Press is the publisher of Horse Travel Books, the largest treasure trove of equestrian exploration wisdom ever seen.
-In addition, The Guild publishes the Classic Travel Books Collection, which features many of the most influential travel writers of all time.
+The Long Riders' Guild Press is the publisher of Horse Travel Books, the largest treasure trove of equestrian exploration wisdom ever seen, as well as the Classic Travel Books Collection, which features many of the most influential travel writers of all time.
 The Guild's latest project is the Equestrian Wisdom and History Series, a special collection aimed at preserving mankind's most vital equine knowledge.
 All told, The Long Riders' Guild Press publishes nearly three hundred titles in eight languages.

 Because of our publishing efforts, The Long Riders' Guild Press has been praised in the English and American press.
 Moreover, Their Royal Highnesses, Prince Charles and Princess Anne, have both expressed their appreciation for The Guild's efforts to preserve, protect and promote these valuable books.

 Sadly, in early April 2008 The Long Riders' Guild Press became the victim of an unprecedented bid to seize control of the world's Print-On-Demand publishing business.

 In an alarming turn of events, news emerged that Internet book-selling giant Amazon.com had attempted to establish itself as the world's premier book printer.
 This undeclared war against the world's authors began when Amazon purchased a second-tier Print-On-Demand company named BookSurge.
 Once Amazon had its own printing capabilities, it launched an extraordinary campaign to establish a global monopoly designed to control authorisation, production, sale, distribution and profit from the planet's literature.